 Get the app:

 The Fabulous Self Care app motivates users to change their habits or behaviour by developing routines.
 For example, if you want to get into the habit of drinking more water, this habit may be in your morning ritual.
 In order to develop these new habits, you will receive challenges.
 These challenges will tell you to complete a habit a certain amount of times in a certain time frame to complete the challenge.

-The app has four choices: Feel more enegized, lose weight, sleep better and focus and concentrate.
+The app has 4 choices: Feel more energised, lose weight, sleep better, and focus and concentrate.
 Once you've completed a habit, mark it as complete.
-Each time you mark the "drink water" habit as complete, it will count towards your challenge.
+Each time you mark the “drink water” habit as completed, it will count towards your challenge.

 For the complete app description, go to the app website, Google Play or App Store.

 This is a review of the premium version, assessed during the free trial.
 It reverts to the free version after the trial which contains 5 journeys, 37 challenges, and various guided trainings.
 It was not possible to review all the content.